 You’ll end with a rope end that is obviously higher.
 If you get to a place where this part can be near the start of your rope beginning on the bottom, they’ll both be hidden on the back side of the tree.
 Remove your cardboard guide for the next step.

-Once it’s all glued together, cut about 2′ of jute and thread your needle.
+Once it’s all glued together, cut about 2′ of jute and thread your needle (blunt embroidery needles like this are what I used).
 With the other end, tie a double knot around the very end of your rope at the top of your basket so that it’s on the inside.
 Then stitch around the rope row just underneath.
 Then stitch around the top row again.
 You can do this in a figure eight pattern or you can just wrap a loop around both rows.
 Do this until it’s about 1″ wide and then stitch between the two rows of rope and pull all the way through.
 If you leave a tail from the beginning, you can end on the inside of the basket and tie them together in another double knot and trim the ends.

 From this point, you can measure out the space between rows and add your jute stitches closer together or further apart than mine.
 I chose to do a diamond grid pattern.
 I started out by measuring out the perimeter of the basket and dividing by 9.
 This showed me how many places I needed to add my stitches on the top rope (and second rope).
 Then I skipped the third rope and added my jute stitches on the fourth and fifth, but centered them between the top round of stitches.
 Then I skipped the sixth rope and centered my next round on the seventh and eighth ropes, etc. Consistency in your spacing and the width of your stitches will really make your tree collar feel special!

 I’ve seen similar coiled rope projects using thinner rope that were stitched together with a sewing machine.
 I’m not sure that would work on rope this thick, but it might be fun to try with a thinner rope!
 Once you’ve assembled your tree in its stand, have someone lift up the tree (and stand) and slip your collar under and around the tree stand.
+I love how the rope looks with the yarn pom pom ornaments—so cute!
 If you have any problems with your cat climbing in and folding it over, you can always trim down your cardboard guide to act as a stabilizer on the inside of your collar.
 Your cat might still decide it loves this new hiding place, though!
-As always, we’d love to see your own versions of this Christmas tree collar on Instagram or Pinterest!
+If you don’t feel like making your own, I also love this simple collar and this gold one as well.
+As always, we’d love to see your own versions of this Christmas tree collar on Instagram or Pinterest and check out our holiday DIY archives for more decorating ideas!
 Happy holidays! –Rachel